Ask our breastfeeding experts

 Breastfeeding will not make your breasts sag.
 Pregnancy hormones can stretch the ligaments that support your breasts.
 The ageing process can also make breasts appear to sag.

-Wearing a well-fitting bra during pregnancy and while breastfeeding can help to combat breast sag.
+Wearing a well-fitting bra during pregnancy and while breastfeeding can help to reduce breast sag.

 You should stop breastfeeding if you have an infection

 This is not true.
-Antibodies to the infection are passed into the breast milk and this stops your baby becoming ill.
+Antibodies to the infection are passed into the breast milk .
+This stops your baby becoming ill.

 You cannot take medicine while breastfeeding

 There are very few medicines that you cannot take safely while breastfeeding.
-A very small amount of most medicines appears in the milk, but usually in such small amounts that there is no concern.
+A very small amount of most medicines appears in the milk, but usually in very small amounts.

 If you are worried about taking a medicine, talk to your GP or pharmacist.
 They can tell you which medicines are safe to take while breastfeeding.